MBot System Setup

 2. Set up system utilities

-If the flash was successful, insert the SD card into your laptop, you should see a folder named “system-boot” or something similar.
+If the flash was successful, insert the SD card into your laptop, you should see a folder named “system-boot” or something similar based on your laptop’s OS.

 - Set